 Others point to the Bt1 million (about $US28,100) reward the police have announced for information leading to the arrest of 20 red-shirt officials wanted for instigating rioting at the Interior Ministry last Sunday (April 12, 2009), damaging the prime minister’s motorcade and injuring security officials.

-More photographs can be found at Battle for Bangkok photo special and Thailand pro-democracy rally, April 8, 2009 photo special
+More photographs can be found at Songkran battle for Bangkok photo special – April 13, 2009 (gallery)

 More background on the recent Thailand political unrest can be found at Thailand on the edge ahead of mass pro-democracy protest